Fortaleza Metro

-The Metropolitan of Fortaleza, also known popularly as Metro of Fortaleza or Metrofor, is a system of metropolitan transport that operates in the Brazilian city of Fortaleza, operated by Companhia Cearense de Transportes Metropolitanos, company of social capital, captained by the Government of the State of Ceará, in Brazil, and has Eduardo Hotz as current president.
-Founded on May 2, 1997, the company is responsible for administration, construction and metro planning in the state of Ceará, being present in the systems of Sobral and Cariri, having its main activity in Fortaleza and its metropolitan region.
+The Fortaleza Metro, also known popularly as the Metropolitan of Fortaleza or Metrofor, is a system of metropolitan transport that operates in the Brazilian city of Fortaleza, operated by Companhia Cearense de Transportes Metropolitanos, company of social capital, captained by the Government of the State of Ceará, in Brazil.
+Founded on May 2, 1997, the company is responsible for administration, construction and metro planning in the state of Ceará, Metrofor manages seven public transport lines, four of which belong to the system in the capital of Ceará, in the three main metropolitan regions of Ceará: Fortaleza, Cariri, and Sobral.

-According to data released in December 2016, the system is the sixth largest in Brazil among the 12 Brazilian metropolitan regions that have passenger rail transport, having in the period 43.6 km, behind São Paulo (334.9 km), Rio de Janeiro (262.1 km), Recife (71.4 km), Natal (56.2 km), and Porto Alegre (43.9 km).
-The FMR lines represent 4.3% of the total network of subways and trains of Brazil that, in 2015, was of 1062 km of extension.
-The Metro was used by 13.2 million passengers in 2018.

-The Fortaleza Metro started its operations on June 15, 2012, in assisted operation.
-With the start of commercial operation on October 1, 2014, a R$2.40 fare started being charged, which gradually increased to R$3.60 as of April 2021.
-There is fare integration with the Integrated Transport System of Fortaleza (SIT-FOR).
-Currently in operation are 20 stations on the South Line, 10 stations of West Line light rail (in the future to be converted into a metro system), and 10 stations on the Parangaba-Mucuripe light rail, operating in assisted operation with passenger transportation in the period from 6 am until noon without charge for tickets.
-Possessing a projected extension of 69.4 km distributed in 4 lines, connected by 52 stations, mostly under construction or in design on the East Line (Tirol-Moura Brasil ↔ Edson Queiroz).
-The system was designed to integrate with two of the city's seven bus terminals, Parangaba and Papicu, and to connect to the passenger terminals at Mucuripe Port and Fortaleza International Airport.
+With 62 stations distributed across 84.3 kilometers of railway lines, the Ceará network is the largest metro infrastructure operated by a company in the Northeast, serving more than 56,000 passengers daily in municipalities such as Fortaleza, Caucaia, Maracanaú, Pacatuba, Sobral, Juazeiro do Norte, and Crato.

+Operations of the Fortaleza Metro began on June 15, 2012, with the inauguration of part of the South Line (1–Red).
+Currently, the system consists of one metro line, South Line (1–Red) (Central–Chico da Silva ↔ Carlito Benevides), and three diesel Light Rail Vehicle (LRV) lines: West Line (2–Green) (Moura Brasil ↔ Caucaia), Northeast Line (3–Blue) (Parangaba ↔ Iate) and Airport-Castelão Line (5–Orange) (Expedicionários ↔ Aeroporto).
+Between January and December 2025, the three lines in operation at the time transported approximately 15.2 million passengers, with a daily average of 52,800 users on weekdays.

+In November 2023, the system was the fifth largest in Brazil in terms of length, with 56.8 kilometers of railway tracks and 40 stations, representing approximately 5.1% of the country's total urban rail transport network, which totaled 1,133.4 kilometers, according to data from the National Association of Rail Passenger Transport Operators (ANPTrilhos).
+In 2026, the system reached 59.3 kilometers and 41 stations with the inauguration of the first section of Line 5–Orange (Expedicionários ↔ Aeroporto).
+The network is expected to expand until 2028, when it should reach 71.7 kilometers in length with the inauguration of the first 7.3-kilometer section of Line 4–Yellow (Central–Chico da Silva ↔ Papicu) and the 5.1 kilometers of the second section of Line 5–Orange (Aeroporto ↔ Castelão).

 Background

-The operator of the Fortaleza Metro, Metrofor, has been in the process of modernizing Fortaleza's rail network since 1999, with plans for improving the network going back to the 1980s.
+The operator of the Fortaleza Metro, Metrofor, has been in the process of modernizing Fortaleza's rail network since 1999, with the first plans for improving the network going back to the 1980s.
 The project involved double tracking and electrification of two of the main passenger rail lines, installation of modern signalling and communications system, construction of new stations, and acquisition of new rolling stock, all with the goal of achieving higher frequency operations on the two lines.
 The upgraded rail network is expected to serve nearly 700,000 passengers a day.